AndrewThien/What-will-I-watch-next-/README.md

 ## Installation <a name="installation"/>

-There is aa very easy way to run this program on your computer, i.e., Using my online Docker image.
+There is a very easy way to run this program on your computer, i.e., Using my online Docker image.

 ### Using Docker image